Project: Just Time

 The Just Time project is unabashedly about love: fortifying, undergirding, strengthening-of-all-things love.
 And specifically, how the bonds of love and positive emotion, which form the basis of secure attachment between parent and child, gift that child’s life with mental wellbeing, relationship which grows language and social communication, and from there, on into literacy; and then beyond into further education, employment and pro-social enjoyment of life; and further yet, into citizenship and wisdom.

 The Circle of Security teaches the processes of parent-child attachment using a simple graphic, powerful metaphors and reflective dialogue within a small group.
-You can read a report containing many verbatim quotes from the participating mums right here.
+You can read a report containing many verbatim quotes from the participating mums in our first iterations of the program right here.
 It is stuff of authenticity and vulnerability.
 The mums are all to be honoured and greatly commended.

 One of our facilitators, speech pathologist Sarah Kay, said this about the program: